bharathkreddy/information_theory/README.md

 ## Features

-.
-Encoding: Converts 4 data bits into a 7-bit encoded message with redundant parity bits.
+. **Encoding**: Converts 4 data bits into a 7-bit encoded message with redundant parity bits.

-.
-Error Detection: Identifies single-bit errors in the encoded message.
+. **Error Detection**: Identifies single-bit errors in the encoded message.

-.
-Error Correction: Corrects the error by flipping the erroneous bit.
+. **Error Correction**: Corrects the error by flipping the erroneous bit.

-.
-Decoding: Extracts the original data bits from the corrected message.
+. **Decoding**: Extracts the original data bits from the corrected message.

 ## How It Works